notAperson535/Win11-HTML-Tutorial/docs/script.md

 The `&&`stands for `and`, so this script is saying if the startmenu and startbutton classes are not clicked, close the start menu.

 Great job!
 You completed the tutorial.
 I may add more in the future, so stay tuned!
+(Edge app coming soon)